 The ugly truth is that aquarium water doesn’t change so dramatically without a solid reason.
 Therefore, cloudy aquarium water means that you have done something unusual.
-However, you can easily solve the issue and prevent such happening in the future if you understand the mistake.
+However, you can comfortably solve the issue and prevent such from happening in the future if you understand the mistake.

-If you notice your fish tank water is turning milky white, it is a sign of bacteria bloom, which primarily happens during establishing the Nitrogen cycle process.
+In a new fish tank, cloudy water is very usual.
+You may notice your fish tank water is turning milky white.
+It is a sign of bacteria bloom, which may happen when establishing the Nitrogen cycle process in a new aquarium.
 Such a process will need time to solve.
 However, there are other reasons causing aquarium water cloudiness.
 Here are some of the reasons and their solutions.

 It is undoubtedly that this is the most common reason that might have turned your aquarium cloudy.
 Many hobbyists tend to experience this situation when setting up a new aquarium.
 It is associated with the early stages of an aquarium cycling process and usually appears as a milky haze.

 One of the leading causes of bacterial bloom is decaying plants, uneaten foods, and fish waste because they offer a rich source of nutrients for bacterial growth.
 Apparently, your new aquarium water will become cloudy before establishing bacterial colonies that can clear the waste from the water.

 Although the situation can be baffling, you should not worry much about having bacteria growing in your fish tank.
 Bacteria is very useful in breaking down the waste and maintaining healthy water conditions.
 Therefore, striking a balance between fish and microorganisms will keep chemicals under control.